pjbriggs/ansible-palfinder-galaxy/README.rst

  - Python is installed under ``/usr/local`` by default, this can be changed via the ``python_install_dir`` parameter.
-This Python installation is used by other system software (e.g. supervisord).
+This Python installation is used by other system software.

    By default this is also the Python installation used by Galaxy, however it is possible to specify a separate Python installation